PLANS (non-profit): Case history

+A 2012 paper in legal science reports this verdict as being provisional, and disagrees with its result, i.e. anthroposophy was declared "not a religion" due to an outdated legal framework.
+Another author disagrees with the point of that paper.
+Yet another author agrees with the point of that paper.
+As early as 1959, the International Bureau of Education had stated that anthroposophy is a religion.

 History of the public activity of the group

 PLANS secretary Dan Dugan delivered prepared presentations to various organizations and PLANS distributed packets of prepared print materials to school boards which were at the time considering adopting Waldorf methods in their districts.
 Dugan also established a webpage for the organization and moderated a public email discussion list, devoted to topics on the Waldorf curriculum, anthroposophy, and to discussion related to the Waldorf schools.

 In February 1996, Dugan delivered a slide presentation to the school board in Twin Ridges Elementary School District.
 The district had been operating a Waldorf-methods charter school for two years.
 In response to Dugan's presentations, a local committee formed, headed by Baptist pastor, James Morton, and members of the committee argued both in public meetings and through the local media outlets that the school's teachings were in conflict with the US constitution's provision regarding the separation of church and state.
 Morton soon joined PLANS and took a place on its governing board.

 PLANS contacted the California Attorney General in March 1997, arguing for an investigation into Waldorf Methods public schools statewide, urging the officer to act immediately to end the funding of all such schools.

 In April 1997, Dugan delivered arguments against the public funding of Waldorf methods education to a board meeting of the Yuba County Office of Education in Marysville, California.
 The county operated two schools for juvenile offenders which were both engaged in an experimental project to develop a nationally-replicable Waldorf-based educational model.
 Shortly after this meeting, PLANS set up a picket line at one of the Yuba County Waldorf-based schools.
 One of the school's teachers joined the PLANS campaign and became Vice-President of their governing board.